Premiership of Mark Carney: Environmentalism

-In 2025, Carney supported Trudeau government's EV mandate, requiring hybrids and electric vehicles to make up 20% of sales by 2026 and 100% by 2035.
+In 2025, Carney supported the Trudeau government's EV mandate, requiring hybrids and electric vehicles to make up 20% of sales by 2026 and 100% by 2035.
 However, by September 2025, Carney announced a pause and will launch a 60-day review of the EV mandate.
+In February 2026, he announced that the government would remove the mandate in favour of a rebate that offers $5,000 when Canadians buy battery electric and fuel EVs, and up to $2,500 for plug-in hybrids during a five-year period.
+Carney also lowered the EV sales mandate.
+He also announced investments in improving and expanding the country's EV charging network infrastructure.